This post was updated in March 2021

 Australia is ranked 21st in the world according to World Economic Forum’s The Global Competitiveness Index 2013–2014: Country Profile Highlights.
 This ranking is disappointing to many including us!
 We have so much potential in this country.

 Interestingly, one of the factors contributing to this low ranking is the burden of government regulation, where the country ranks a poor 128th.
-Further to this the business community cites labor regulations and bureaucratic red tape as being, respectively, the first and second most problematic factor for doing business here.
+Further to this, the business community cites labor regulations and bureaucratic red tape as being, respectively, the first and second most problematic factors for doing business here.
 In addition investment in venture capital is well below what it was pre-GFC ($901 million in 2007-08) at $331 million in 2011–12.

-Therefore being able to justify your value to society effectively is critical to making headway with customers, regulators and, crucially, funders.
+Therefore being able to justify your value to society effectively is critical to making headway with customers, regulators, and, crucially, funders.

 That’s why here at Innovate Communicate we want to empower innovators to contribute to Australia’s innovation system.

-Find out more about our current services to support communication and connections.
+Get in touch to discuss our current services to support communication and connections.